European robin: In European culture

 though in the nineteenth century Jacob Grimm reported a tradition from German-speaking Europe that if someone disturbed a robin's nest their house would be struck by lightning.
-Robins feature in the traditional children's tale Babes in the Wood; the birds cover the dead bodies of the children.
+Robins feature in the traditional English children's tale Babes in the Wood; the birds cover the dead bodies of the children.

+The robin is a sacred bird in Welsh folklore where it is said to have taken pity on the souls in Hell and decided to scoop water up in its beak and fly down into the "fiery pit" in one tale, to offer the sinners some respite; in another to extinguishing the eternal flames forever.
+As such, the robin still bears the scorch marks of these fires on its head and chest and is called "Brou-Rhuddyn" (English: "burnt-breast") in the Welsh language today.
+However the sacred bird could also be seen as a bad omen if they break a house's threshold, sometimes signaling death or illness.
+In the Welsh coalfields, a robin appearing underground was seen as a harbinger of a catastrophic accident to come.

+An old British folk tale seeks to explain the robin's distinctive breast: Legend has it that when Jesus was dying on the cross, the robin, then simply brown in colour, flew to his side and sang into his ear in order to comfort him in his pain; the blood from his wounds stained the robin's breast, and thereafter all robins carry the mark of Christ's blood upon them.
+(Note: In Christian folklore the robin got its red breast because it plucked a thorn from Jesus' crown-of-thorns during His crucifixion.
+A drop of Jesus' blood fell on to the bird and thereafter they had a red breast – for Christians the robin has long been associated with charity and piety.)
 The robin has become strongly associated with Christmas, taking a starring role on many Christmas cards since the mid-19th century.
 The robin has appeared on many Christmas postage stamps.
-An old British folk tale seeks to explain the robin's distinctive breast.
-Legend has it that when Jesus was dying on the cross, the robin, then simply brown in colour, flew to his side and sang into his ear in order to comfort him in his pain.
-The blood from his wounds stained the robin's breast, and thereafter all robins carry the mark of Christ's blood upon them.
-(Note: In Christian folklore the robin got its red breast because it plucked a thorn from Jesus' crown-of-thorns during His crucifixion.
-A drop of Jesus' blood fell on to the bird and thereafter they had a red breast – for Christians the robin has long been associated with charity and piety.)

-An alternative legend has it that its breast was scorched fetching water for souls in Purgatory.
-The association with Christmas more probably arises from the fact that postmen in Victorian Britain wore red jackets and were nicknamed "Robins"; the robin featured on the Christmas card is an emblem of the postman delivering the card.

 In the 1960s, in a vote publicised by The Times, the robin was adopted as the unofficial national bird of the United Kingdom.
 In 2015, the robin was again voted Britain's national bird in a poll organised by birdwatcher David Lindo, taking 34% of the final vote.

 Several English and Welsh sports organisations are nicknamed "the Robins".
 The nickname is typically used for teams whose home colours predominantly use red.
 These include the professional football clubs Bristol City, Crewe Alexandra, Swindon Town, Cheltenham Town and, traditionally, Wrexham A.F.C., as well as the English rugby league team Hull Kingston Rovers (whose home colours are white with a red band).
 As of 2019, Bristol City, Swindon Town and Cheltenham Town also incorporate a robin image in their current badge designs.
 A small bird is an unusual choice, although it is thought to symbolise agility in darting around the field.